marioangst/motifr/README.md

   - Visualization: The package visualizes CLDs and two-level networks.

-  - Aggregation: The package implements ways to aggregate CLDs to use as inputs in multi-level networks by way of finding common causes of parts of a CLD.
+  - Aggregation: The package implements ways to aggregate CLDs by creating a network between a subset of nodes in a CLD based on how these nodes are related via other parts (common causes) of the network.

   - Analysis: The package is in many parts a R wrapper for the excellent [sesmotifanalyser](https://gitlab.com/t.seppelt/sesmotifanalyser) Python framework written by Tim Seppelt to count multi-level network motifs, compare them to a baseline and much more.
-It further identifies and visualizes functional gaps in integrated networks and virtuous and vicious cycles in CLDs.
+Only small part of sesmotifanalyser are yet wrapped, so consult the python framework for full functionality.
+IntegrateR further identifies and visualizes functional gaps in integrated networks and virtuous and vicious cycles in CLDs.

 ## Installation